The Power of Song:

 Melanie is an adjunct faculty at the California Institute for Integral Studies, lead teaching artist for CalPerformances at UC Berkeley, a featured presenter for SpeakOut!
 The Institute for Social and Cultural Change, and the Artistic Conductor of The Oakland Children’s Community Choir.
 She is currently a Mentor-Conductor for the Jerusalem Youth Chorus, an inspiring initiative that empowers Israeli and Palestinian youth to sing together for peace, justice, inclusion, and equality.

 Melanie has received three Grammy nominations, and was a founding member of the Grammy nominated Linda Tillery and the Cultural Heritage Choir.
-She has had the pleasure of sharing the stage with such varied artists as Odetta, Richey Havens, Pete Seeger, the Trinity Choir, MUSE Cincinatti Women’s Chorus and many others.
+She has had the pleasure of sharing the stage with such varied artists as Odetta, Pete Seeger, Richey Havens, the Trinity Choir, MUSE Cincinnati Women’s Chorus and many others.

 This workshop will take place over 2 days: